mancia08/e-commerce-app/README.md

 - 60 years old (old timer, old school).
 - Born in pre-internet era (boomer).
 - Does not know how to use technology very well so he / she has the habit of asking family members for help and calling customer service for assistance.
-- Knows from eBay, Amazon, Etsy and other E-commerce websites from newspaper articles and younger family members and friends but does not uses them or cares about them particularly.
+- Knows about eBay, Amazon, Etsy and other E-commerce websites from newspaper articles and younger family members and friends but does not uses them or cares about them particularly.
 He / she finds them too difficult to use, too crowded (information overload) and not user friendly specially because those sites don't have a number where you can call to get personalized assistance.
 - Uses social media, particularly Facebook.
 - Retiree so lots of disposable income (not particularly looking for good deals but for quality products and specific products that he / she likes for whatever reason).
 - Has a credit card but also likes to pay cash and with checks.